LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 The examples demonstrate CPU execution (sequential, SIMD, OpenMP multi-threading) and CUDA GPU execution.
-Examples that show how to use RAJA with other parallel programming model back-ends that are in development will appear when we feel RAJA support for them is complete and robust.
+Examples that show how to use RAJA with other parallel programming model back-ends that are in development will appear when we feel RAJA support for them is sufficiently complete and robust.
 For adventurous users who wish to try experimental features, usage is similar to what is shown in the examples here.

 All RAJA programming model support features are enabled via CMake options, which are described in :ref:`configopt-label`.